 The credit card company may not report the amount in dispute as delinquent until the dispute is settled or the matter is decided by a lawsuit.

-There is another process for withholding payment on a credit card if you have a dispute with a merchant – the billing error dispute process.
+Again, there is another process for withholding payment on a credit card if you have a dispute with a merchant—the billing error dispute process.

 You can use this process if you dispute a charge because an item wasn’t delivered as ordered or you refused to accept it because it was defective.
 But in order to use this process, you must act within 60 days.
 To learn about this process, see How to Dispute a Billing Error on Your Credit or Debit Card Statement.

-This article is a modified excerpt from Credit Repair, by Margaret Reiter and Robin Leonard (Nolo).
+This article is a modified excerpt from Credit Repair, by Amy Loftsgordon and Cara O'Neill (Nolo).